 Lead is a metal.
 Before 1978, lead was used in paint, water pipes, gasoline, pottery, consumer goods and objects.
-Millions of older homes still have lead paint and lead and copper solder water pipes, even though lead is no longer used in manufacturing paint or residential survace coatings in the United States. .
-Because of diverse export and trade there are many countries outside the United States who still utilize lead components and ingredients during manufacturing of items such as toys, decorative art like jewelry, and cultural display pottery..
-Home hobbyists may use lead stained glass making, fishing sinkers or lead shot but are unaware of the range of risks the hobby has on their home from the transfer of dust from those hobbies onto their clothes, shoes, and car.
+Millions of older homes still have lead paint and lead and copper solder water pipes, even though lead is no longer used in manufacturing paint or residential surface coatings in the United States.
+Because of diverse export and trade laws, there are industries in many countries outside the United States that still utilize lead components and ingredients during manufacturing of items such as toys, decorative art and jewelry, and cultural display pottery.
+Home hobbyists may use lead in stained glass making, fishing sinkers or lead shot, but are unaware of the range of risks the hobby has on their home from the transfer of dust from those hobbies onto their clothes, shoes, and car.